MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/data-binding/binding-mode.md

 - `SelectedItem` property of `ListView`

 The rationale is that a binding on the `SelectedItem` property should result in setting the binding source.
 An example later in this article overrides that behavior.

+### One-Time Bindings

+Several properties have a default binding mode of `OneTime`.
+These are:

+- `IsTextPredictionEnabled` property of `Entry`
+- `Text`, `BackgroundColor`, and `Style` properties of `Span`.

+Target properties with a binding mode of `OneTime` are updated only when the binding context changes.
+For bindings on these target properties, this simplifies the binding infrastructure because it is not necessary to monitor changes in the source properties.

 ## ViewModels and Property-Change Notifications